ruivieira/blog/content/containerised-streaming-data-generation.md

 ## State-space models

-A powerful and flexible way of modelling these patterns is to use state-space models (SSM).
+A common way of modelling these patterns is to use state-space models (SSM).
 SSMs can be divided into a model and a observation structure.

 \begin{align}
 Y_t|\theta_t,\Phi &\sim f\left(y_t|\theta_t,\Phi_t\right) \\